FelixWaweru/elevenlabs-node/README.md

 const voiceResponse = voice.getVoiceSettings({
     // Required Parameters
-    voiceID:         "pNInz6obpgDQGcFmaJgB"          // The ID of the voice you want to get }).then((res) => {
+    voiceId:         "pNInz6obpgDQGcFmaJgB"          // The ID of the voice you want to get }).then((res) => {
     console.log(res);
 });